top of page

 Finishing the Year With Gratitude: Recognizing God's Faithfulness in Every Season

-As the year comes to a close, it's easy to rush ahead—planning goals, setting resolutions, and thinking about the future.
-But before stepping into a new season, there's something compelling about pausing to look back.
+As the year comes to a close, it’s easy to rush ahead—planning goals, setting resolutions, and thinking about the future.
+But before stepping into a new season, let’s take a moment to pause and reflect.
+There’s something powerful about looking back.
+This blog post explores how gratitude helps us complete the year with peace, clarity, and awareness of God's faithfulness.

+Psalm 65:11: "You crown the year with Your goodness, and Your paths drip with abundance."
 This scripture reminds us that every season, joyful or challenging, is touched by God's goodness.

 Why Ending the Year With Gratitude Matters

-Maybe your year didn't look like you imagined… But somewhere in the middle of the unexpected and the unfinished, God showed up.
+Gratitude helps us see the bigger picture.
+It shifts our focus from what didn’t happen to what God did do.
+Maybe your year didn’t look like you imagined.
+But somewhere in the middle of the unexpected and the unfinished, God showed up.
+He provided.
+He sustained.
+He strengthened.
+He carried you.
+That is worth celebrating.

 Common Hindrances to Gratitude at the End of the Year